United Way of Coastal and Western Connecticut Inc

 - Katherine Webster-O'Keefe

-The board represents diverse sectors including banking, government, and corporate leadership, reflecting the organization's commitment to collective impact across the region.
+The board represents diverse sectors including banking, government, and corporate leadership, reflecting the organisation's commitment to collective impact across the region.

 Application Process & Timeline